-If you need help navigating the library’s services and resources, get in touch with a student who works as a peer information consultant.
+Need help navigating the library’s services and resources?
+You can get support from a student who works as a peer information consultant.

 Support for students